Yep, a Canadian dealer has shoehorned Dodge’s crazy engine in a Ram pick-up

 What is it?

 It’s the biggest and best Audi can do.
 Or at least, it’s the best Audi is allowed to do, lest it step on the toes of more exuberant saloons in the VW Group hierarchy.
-Despite a facelift, Bill and Marjorie over the road will think you’ve just bought an A4 like theirs – but inside the A8 is a world apart.
+Bill and Marjorie over the road will think you’ve just bought an A4 like theirs – but inside the A8 is a world apart.
 As you’d expect, it’s a banquet of German sumptuousness and technology.
+The Mercedes S-Class is ultimately more indulgent, yes, but for technological accomplishment, few match an A8.

 Audi broke ground with 1994’s first A8 by using more aluminium per car than the average vagrant throws away in a year.
 Skip to today and the A8 is still a lightweight among heavyweights; you could park a Renault Twingo on top of it and it’d still weigh less than a Range Rover.

 The advantage will hit you where it hurts: your wallet.
 In a nice way.
-Courtesy of the recent facelift, the 3.0-litre TDI engine now sips a gallon every 47.9 miles – better than before, albeit not as good as the new S-Class and facelifted 7-Series.
-The Audi has all of the former’s comfort and the latter’s size-shrinking agility.
+Courtesy of the recent facelift, the 3.0-litre TDI engine now sips a gallon every 47.9 miles – better than before, albeit not as good as the S-Class or new 7 Series.
+But the Audi has all of the former’s comfort and the latter’s size-shrinking agility.

 Audi has really got a handle on the UK’s disgracefully knobbly roads lately and the A8 typifies that.
 Every single dial and switch is masterfully engineered, and almost every bit of engine, wind and tyre noise is locked out of the cabin.